labbsr0x/bb-promster/README.md

 1. an etcd registry;

-2. a node js express service instrumented with our `express-monitor` lib that gets it's IPs registered to the `/services/example` ETCD path;
+2. two metrics generator services with IPs registered at the `/metrics-generator/` ETCD path;

-3. a level 1 bb-promster instance that will scrape the exposed metrics at the service's `/metrics` endpoint;
+3. two a level 1 bb-promster instances that will scrape the exposed metrics at the services' `/metrics` endpoint;

-4. a level 2 bb-promster instance that will federate the level 1 bb-promster instances;
+4. two level 2 bb-promster instances that will federate the right level 1 bb-promster instances;

 With this setup you can exercise some scenarios, such as: